What Is Bain & Company? Services, Careers & Interviews

 What is Bain & Company?
-Bain & Company is one of the Big 3 (MBB) management consulting firms alongside McKinsey and BCG.
-Founded in Boston in 1973, Bain is best known for results-focused consulting, private equity work, employee ownership, and a team-first culture.
+Bain & Company is one of the Big 3 consulting firms (MBB) management consulting firms alongside McKinsey and BCG.
+Founded in Boston in 1973, Bain is known for results-focused consulting, private equity work, employee ownership, and a team-first culture.
 Bain's global offices page says the firm works across 67 cities in 40 countries.

 What is Bain & Company's history?